This post may contain affiliate links. Please read our disclosure policy.

 Step Five: Saute the Veggies

 To the skillet, add the remaining oil (if needed).
 Once hot, add in the onions and peppers.
-Toss to combine and sauté until the onions are a deep golden brown, and the peppers are soft, about 5-7 minutes.
+Toss to combine and sauté until the onions are a deep golden brown, and the peppers are soft, 5 to 7 minutes.

 Step Six: Finish the Steak and Veggies

 Meanwhile, in a small bowl, mix together the Dijon, coconut aminos, and fish sauce.
 Next, turn the heat down to medium.
 Add the cooked steak and its juices back to the pan with the onions and peppers.
 Pour in the coconut amino mixture and toss to combine.
-Allow to simmer until the sauce has thickened, about 3-4 more minutes.
+Allow to simmer until the sauce has thickened, 3 to 4 more minutes.
 Set aside but keep warm.

 Step Seven: Prep the Rolls